 Ninety percent of you probably don’t recognize the song “Back in the Saddle Again” performed by the singing cowboy Gene Autry.
 Those were the good old days!

-I thought the title apropos because many of you have been hanging around the barn waiting to get back into the “saddle” to earn both your livelihood and that of your workforce.
+I thought the title of the song apropos because many of you have been hanging around the barn waiting to get back in the “saddle” to earn both your livelihood and that of your workforce.

 So, on your mark, get set…

 You thought I was going to say “go,” didn’t you?
 Under normal conditions I would, but being in both a pandemic and a recession tells me you do not want to jump into business again fully without some careful planning.

 First, I suggest you meet up with your lawyer, insurance person and accountant to determine the lay of the land in terms of unfamiliar risks.
 After all, who wants to recover from the recession and then put themselves out of business because they were not prepared to deal with the new reality, right?

 Protect the Business in a Changed Legal Environment

 Currently, I believe there are two assets to take care of — one is yourself and the other is your company.
 Let’s face it, the legal environment is quite different from what it was previously.
 Don’t believe me?
 Ask your attorney.

 You want to work with the proper legal firm and you want to reduce personal risk to a minimum.
 You need to be certain that:

 - you are in good standing to deal in the state(s) in which you work,